Human Relations - April 3, 2018

-The city's annual observance of Fair Housing Month will commence today when Mayor Allen Joines reads a proclamation at noon at the office of the Winston-Salem Regional Association of Realtors, 195 Executive Park Blvd., Winston-Salem.
+The city's annual observance of Fair Housing Month will begin Thursday, April 5, when Mayor Allen Joines reads a proclamation at noon at the Allegacy Federal Credit Union, 1691 Westbrook Plaza Drive, Winston-Salem.

 Fair Housing Month promotes the federal Fair Housing Act and its laws against housing discrimination.
-2011 marks the 43rd anniversary of the signing of the Fair Housing Act by President Lyndon B. Johnson in 1968.
-This year's theme, designated by the U.S. Department of Housing and Urban Development, is "Live Free."
+2018 marks the 50th anniversary of the signing of the Fair Housing Act by President Lyndon B. Johnson in 1968.

-Winston-Salem has a fair housing ordinance that mirrors the Fair Housing Act.
+Winston-Salem's fair housing ordinance is substantially equivalent to the federal Fair Housing Act.
 The Winston-Salem Human Relations Commission and Human Relations Department are responsible for enforcing fair housing laws locally to ensure fair and equal housing access and treatment for all people regardless of race, color, national origin, gender, disability, family status, or religion.